And that's not the craziest part.

-In the meantime, we are left with many questions, including: Why aren't Grunke's brother and friend also facing criminal charges?
+Whether Grunke is found guilty of the charges is still to be determined.
+In the meantime, we're left with many questions, including: Why aren't Grunke's brother and friend also facing criminal charges?
 How does a sexual assault charge work when the "victim" is an inanimate object/dead?
 What kind of fairy tales involve rolling around naked with dead bodies?

 And finally, shouldn't Grunke be commended for at least trying to practice safe sex under the circumstances?